-The reader should note that there is information elsewhere in the book that could well have been in this section e.g. the information on best fertiliser practice (see “Fertiliser” chapter).
-Also, in order to mainstream them, several chapters like biocontrol, renewable energy and rainwater harvesting have been moved to the “Inputs” section.
+The reader should note that there is information elsewhere in the book that could well have been in the Natural Resource Management chapter e.g. the information on best fertiliser practice (see “Fertiliser” page).
+Also, in order to mainstream them, several topics like “Biocontrol“, “Renewable and alternative energy” and “Rainwater harvesting” have been moved to the “Inputs” or “Farm infrastructure” chapters.

 Threats to biodiversity